withastro/docs/src/pages/en/guides/migrate-to-astro/from-wordpress.md

 - A WordPress site is edited using an online dashboard.
 In Astro, you will use a code editor and development environment to maintain your site.
 You can develop locally on your machine, or choose a cloud editor/development environment.

 - WordPress has an extensive plugin and theme market.
-In Astro, you will find some themes and integrations available, but many features you will probably build yourself instead of looking for third-party solutions.
+In Astro, you will find some themes and integrations available, but you will probably now have to build many of your existing features yourself instead of looking for third-party solutions.
+Or, you can choose to start with an [Astro theme](https://astro.build/themes) with built-in features!

 - WordPress stores your content in a database.
 In Astro, you will have individual files (typically Markdown or MDX) in your project directory for each page's content.
 Or, you can choose to use a headless CMS for your content, and use Astro to fetch and present the data.